staubtornado/tornado-bot/README.md

 - [x] Add a help command
 - [ ] Add games to the bot
 - [ ] Add multiple languages to the bot
-- [ ] Create a requirements.txt file
+- [x] Create a requirements.txt file
 - [ ] Improve SQL so it can add missing columns
 - [ ] Add economy system
 - [ ] Add more server specific settings
+- [ ] Remove spagetti-code
+- [ ] Improve security and stability of the [BetterMusicControl](https://github.com/staubtornado/BetterMusicControl/releases)-Integration
+- [ ] Add dislikes back

 ---